-Fluoroscopy streams images of your internal systems as they work
+Fluoroscopy streams images of your internal systems at work

 Upper GI exams

 The upper GI tract includes the pharynx, esophagus, stomach and duodenum, which is part of the small intestine.
 The exam is painless and typically takes 15 to 20 minutes to complete.
 You will drink a liquid that contains barium sulfate and water.
 This contrast medium helps create clearer images.
 You may also receive effervescent crystals with the contrast material to further improve the images.
 During the exam, the technologist will ask you to stand upright and lie down.

 Lower GI exams

 The lower GI exam (or barium enema) creates images of the large intestine, or colon, and sometimes the appendix.
 The procedure typically takes 30 to 60 minutes.
 The exam includes an enema and is generally not painful.
 You will experience a feeling of fullness, the need to go to the bathroom and sometimes cramping.

 Myelography (fluoroscopy and an injection of contrast material) evaluates the spinal cord, nerve roots and spinal lining (meninges).
 It is particularly useful for patients who cannot have an MRI of the spine following surgery and for assessing abnormal discs.